 use STLplus as a monolithic library.

-The rest of the documentation is based on the assumption that you are using STLplus as a library collection, but should be easy to relate to the us of the monolithic build instead.
+The rest of the documentation is based on the assumption that you are using STLplus as a library collection, but should be easy to relate to the use of the monolithic build instead.

-If you are using Gnu gcc as your compiler, then I supply a set of make rules with
+If you are using Clang or Gnu gcc as your compiler, then I supply a set of make rules with

 STLplus that will not only build this project but any other projects you are using too.
 In